-13.1 The specialty board shall conduct primary source verification, tracking, and verifying state licensing and disciplinary actions against their diplomates.
-The specialty board shall have a process for diplomates to self-report changes to their professional status and the consequences of doing otherwise.
+13.1 The specialty board shall conduct primary source verification, tracking, and verification of state licensing and disciplinary actions against its diplomates.
+The specialty board shall have a process for diplomates to self-report changes to their professional status and publish the consequences of doing otherwise.